 We need to differentiate between the prototype and the MVP.
 While the prototype tests a hypothesis, the MVP tests function based on real market data and not just assumptions.
 You can notice the application for the MVP in several daily apps such as Google, Facebook, Instagram and others.
 The application of the minimum viable product is usually associated with the lean process as it presents the core point between ideation and iteration.

 Why do we need a Minimum Viable Product?

-As mentioned above companies may use the minimum viable product to escape the all or nothing dilemma.
+As mentioned above, companies may use the minimum viable product to escape the all-or-nothing dilemma.
 These benefits include the following:

-Test the product in real market conditions
+Test the product in actual market conditions.

-Reduce the product cost and time
+Reduce the product cost and time.

 Speed the team learning curve

-One of the most important lessons when releasing your first product is to learn about the real user experience.
+One of the most important lessons when releasing your first product is to learn about the user experience.
 These lessons can’t be achieved through internal research or testing.
-Therefore, the putting the product on the market with a minimum viable product helps the team to learn more about the product and use the consumer feedback to improve the future version of the product.
+Therefore, putting the product on the market with a minimum viable product helps the team to learn more about the product and use the consumer feedback to improve the future version of the product.